guikarai/QSA-LinuxONE/index.md

 This operational data collection allows us to analyze your Linux guest’s crypto activities, performance, and configuration to propose optimizations and recommendations.

+To start a quantum-safe assessment on a Linux server, we typically need to evaluate the cryptographic algorithms in use and their potential vulnerabilities to quantum computing.
+There isn’t a single Linux command specifically designed for this, but we can use various tools and steps to initiate the assessment.

-We need the following operational data collection:
+Then, we will need the following operational data collection:
-  -	Infrastructure cryptographic services
+  -	Infrastructure cryptographic services (hardware, software, process, device drivers, adjunct processors...)
-  -	API cryptographic services
+  -	API cryptographic services (CCA, LIBICA, OpenSSL, JAVA...)
-  -	Key management services
+  -	Key management services (zKey, CCA, .pem, .key, .asc, .cer, .der, .pckcs11, .pkcs12 ...)
-  -	Network encryption services
+  -	Network encryption services (OpenSSL, nmap,
   -	Data at rest encryption services
   -	Application encryption services

 See detailed guidelines in incoming operational data collection chapters.

-### Mandatory operational data
+### Step 1 - one time configuration dumps for validation

 A standard Quantum-Safe Assessment analyzes the hardware, software, Linux, KVM, APIs, network, files and their configurations.